-In Japan, the increased use of exoskeletons is the prerogative of the elderly Japanese, who resort to assisted devices to receive help in daily activities.
+In Japan, the greater use of exoskeletons is the prerogative of the elderly Japanese, who use assisted devices to receive help in daily activities.

 It is not difficult to understand the reason for this trend.
 In the land of the rising sun, a lot of time is spent at work.

-The work philosophy is that of a real "second family".
-It is not uncommon to see workers who spend whole days in the factory or on the farm, to do their homework or even relax.
-It is this type of professional who sees the withdrawal of work with more diffidence, and prefers to continue as much as possible, perhaps with a little "robotic" help.
+The philosophy of the work is that of a real "second family".
+It is not uncommon to see workers who spend whole days in the factory or in the company, to carry out their tasks or even relax.
+It is this type of professional who sees retirement with more distrust, and prefers to continue as much as possible, perhaps with a little "robotic" help.

 Japan currently has one of the oldest populations in the world.